 Q. What is melanoma?

 A. Melanoma, the most serious form of skin cancer, is characterized by the uncontrolled growth of pigment-producing cells.
-Melanomas may appear on the skin suddenly without warning but also can develop on an existing mole.
+Melanomas may appear on the skin suddenly without warning but also can develop within an existing mole.
 The overall incidence of melanoma continues to rise.
-In fact, melanoma rates in the United States doubled from 1982 to 2011.1
+In fact, melanoma rates in the United States doubled from 1988 to 2017.1

 Q. Is melanoma a serious disease?

-A. Melanoma is highly curable when detected early, but advanced melanoma can spread to the lymph nodes and internal organs, which can result in death.
-It is estimated that 10,130 people will die from melanoma in 2016.2
+A. Melanoma is highly treatable when detected early, but advanced melanoma can spread to the lymph nodes and internal organs, which can result in death.
+It is estimated that 7,180 people will die from melanoma in 2021.2-3

 Q. What causes melanoma?

-A. Exposure to natural and artificial ultraviolet light is a risk factor for all types of skin cancer, including melanoma.2 Research indicates that UV light from the sun and tanning beds can both cause melanoma and increase the risk of a benign mole progressing to melanoma.3
+A. Exposure to natural and artificial ultraviolet light is a risk factor for all types of skin cancer, including melanoma.2 Research indicates that both UV light from the sun and tanning beds can cause melanoma and increase the risk of a benign mole progressing to melanoma.4

-- Experiencing five or more blistering sunburns between ages 15 and 20 increases one’s melanoma risk by 80 percent.7
+- Experiencing five or more blistering sunburns between ages 15 and 20 increases one’s melanoma risk by 80 percent.5

-- Exposure to tanning beds increases the risk of melanoma, especially in women 45 or younger.8-9
+- Exposure to tanning beds increases the risk of melanoma, especially in women 45 or younger.6-7

 Q. Who gets melanoma?

-- Your risk for melanoma may also be increased if you have had other previous cancers, such as breast or thyroid cancer.16-19
+- Have had other previous cancers, such as breast or thyroid cancer.17-20

 Q. What are atypical moles?

 A. Most people have moles (also known as nevi).
 Atypical moles are unusual moles that are generally larger than normal moles and variable in color.
-They often have irregular borders and may occur in far greater number than regular moles.
-Atypical moles occur most often on the upper back, torso, lower legs, head and neck.
+They often have irregular borders and may occur in far greater numbers than regular moles.
 It is important to recognize that atypical moles are not limited to any specific body area — they may occur anywhere.
 The presence of atypical moles is an important risk factor for melanoma developing in a mole or on apparently normal skin.

 Q. What does melanoma look like?